Sexual Harassment Response and Prevention Policy

 For a link to the College Sexual Harassment Complaint form, Harassment and Discrimination Reporting Form.

 All complaints or information about suspected sexual harassment will be investigated, whether that information was reported in verbal or written form.
 Investigations will be conducted in a timely manner, and will be confidential to the extent possible.

 Investigations will be done in accordance with the following steps:

-- Upon receipt of complaint, the Director of Human Resources, or designee, will conduct a prompt review of the allegations, and take interim actions, as appropriate.
+- Upon receipt of complaint, the Dean of Student Affairs, or designee, will conduct a prompt review of the allegations, and take interim actions, as appropriate.

 - If documents, emails or phone records are relevant to the allegations, take steps to obtain and preserve them.

 - Request and review all relevant documents, including electronic communications

 - Create a written documentation of the investigation including the final resolution of the complaint, together with any corrective action(s) taken.